runtimeerror55/techtotube/README.md

 # video library

-1. next page items fetcher is getting fired even after empty elements or less than per page items or error
-2. deleting playist is acting weird ,loader not showing for enough time
+1. deleting playist is acting weird ,loader not showing for enough time
-3. filter change reloadin again after action
-4. on out of focus the video options page should be closed
+2. on out of focus the video options page should be closed

 ## Tech stack